 Europaschule Utbremen: leading the way in vocational training

-At the heart of this forward-thinking institution is economics and project management expert, Malte Menzel.
-Malte spearheads curriculum innovations and school-wide development initiatives, and is dedicated to ensuring students’ learning extends beyond the textbooks.
-For this, he needs the best possible tools of the trade.
-Since 2021, MeisterTask has been an essential part of the school’s tech stack, and is used by teachers and students alike in the organization and management of complex and ambitious projects.
+Leading the charge is Malte Menzel, an economics and project management expert who drives curriculum development and school-wide initiatives.
+Malte is dedicated to ensuring students’ learning extends beyond the textbooks — and for this, he needs the right tools.
+Since 2021, MeisterTask has been part of the school’s tech stack, helping students and teachers manage projects with clarity and confidence.

 Connecting the theoretical framework with the practical aspects of the subject is essential for our students, and having a digital tool like MeisterTask is crucial in making this connection.
 It’s the best solution for us, helping prepare our students for the real world.